Which font should we use in our report?

 Because the XBRL layer needs actual figures and not a reference to a graphical element somewhere in the code, there is no alternative to changing the font.

-So, if you experience issues with your font, the best solution is often for your marketing department or design agency to find another font which matches but doesn’t convert into Unicode.
+So, if you experience issues with your font, the best solution is often for your marketing department or design agency to find another font which matches but does not convert into Unicode.